Two Identities relating Eisenstein series on classical groups: Statement of the main theorems

 This is an automorphic function on $H_{2ni+j_0}(\BA)$.
 It is defined by applying a Bessel coefficient to $E(f_{\Delta(\tau,i+1),s})$.
 The nilpotent orbit corresponding to this Fourier coefficient is associated to the partition $(2n-1,1^{2ni+1})$, when $H$ is even orthogonal, and to the partition $(2n+1,1^{2ni})$, when $H$ is odd orthogonal.
+For the definition of these Bessel coefficients, see, for example, \cite{GRS11}, Sec.
+3.1, where they are called Gelfand-Graev coefficients (see \cite{K85}).
+These coefficients are also referred to as Bessel coefficients (see \cite{NPS73}).
+We have chosen the second option, as it seems that this is commonly used nowadays, for example in the Gan-Gross-Prasad conjectures.